SpatioTemporal/STAREmaster/README.md

 When building HDF4 and HDFEOS2, there are some build issues.
 As demonstrated in the GitHub workflow builds(ex. https://github.com/SpatioTemporal/STAREmaster/blob/master/.github/workflows/autotools.yml), set the CFLAGS to -fPIC.
+For the most recent versions of gcc, -Wno-implicit-function-declaration is required.

 When building HDF4, the --disable-netcdf option must be used.
+The --disable-fortran option may be used, as STAREmaster does not use the Fortran API for HDF4.

 Building HDF4 can be accomplished with these commands:

 <pre>
-export CFLAGS=-fPIC
+export CFLAGS="-fPIC -Wno-implicit-function-declaration"
-./configure --prefix=/usr/local/hdf-4.2.15_fPIC --disable-netcdf
-make all
-make check
-sudo make install
+./configure --prefix=/usr/local/hdf-4.2.15_fPIC --disable-netcdf --disable-fortran make all make check sudo make install